RobertJLewis/RiBL/ReadMe.md

     Click on HTTPS and copy the repository link
     Open the IDE of your choice and and paste the copied git url into the IDE terminal The project is now created as a local clone

+    Technologies Used
+        Languages Used
+            HTML5.
+            CSS3.
+            Java
+            Bootstrap.

+    Frameworks - Libraries - Programs Used
+        Google Fonts:
+        Google fonts were used to import the primary and secondaary fonts throughout the style.css.

+    Font Awesome:
+        Font Awesome are used as an icons for user UX purposes.

+    Adobe
+        Illistrator and Photosho where used on images through my project for resizing and utalising their Ai generative fill feature

 Credits